 The amount that may be borrowed under the Credit Facility is the lower of (i) the revolving limit of \$7,500,000 (the "Revolving Line") and (ii) 80% of the Company's eligible accounts receivable plus an applicable non-formula amount consisting of \$2,000,000 of additional availability at close not based upon the Company's eligible accounts receivable, with such additional availability reducing by \$250,000 per quarter beginning with the quarter ending June 30, 2022.
-Borrowings on the Credit Facility are limited to \$5,000,000 until 80% of the Company's altis subsidiaries' customers are paying into a collection account or segregated governmental account with Comerica.
+Borrowings on the Credit Facility are limited to \$5,000,000 until 80% of the Company's and its subsidiaries' customers are paying into a collection account or segregated governmental account with Comerica.
 The Revolving Line can also include, at the Company's option, credit card services with a sublimit of \$300,000.
 Borrowings on the Revolving Line are subject to an interest rate equal to prime plus 0.50%, with prime being the greater of (x) Comerica's stated prime rate or (y) the sum of (A) the daily adjusting LIBOR rate plus (B) 2.5% per annum.
 The Company is also required to pay an unused facility fee quarterly in arrears in an amount equal to 0.25% per annum on the average unused but available portion of the Revolving Line for such quarter.

 The Credit Facility matures on September 30, 2023, and is secured by a first priority lien on substantially all of the assets of the Company and its subsidiaries.
-As of March 31, 2023, the balance of the revolving line was \$2.2 million.
+As of June 30, 2023, the balance of the revolving line was \$1.5 million.
+The Company intends on repaying \$0.5 million per month until the balance is paid in full by September 30, 2023.

 The Comerica Loan Agreement contains affirmative and negative restrictive covenants that are applicable whether or not any amounts are outstanding under the Comerica Loan Agreement.
 These restrictive covenants, which include restrictions on certain mergers, acquisitions, investments, encumbrances, etc., could adversely affect our ability to conduct our business.
-The Comerica Loan Agreement also contains financial covenants requiring specified minimum liquidity and minimum revenue thresholds, which the Company was in compliance with as of March 31, 2023, and also contains customary events of default.
-In April 2022, Comerica waived certain covenants specifically relating to the Company receiving financial statements with a going concern comment or qualification.
-In April 2022 and August 2022, Comerica waived certain covenants specifically relating to failure to maintain bank accounts outside of Comerica in an aggregate amount not to exceed \$0.5 million during the transition period.
-Additionally, in August 2022, Comerica waived certain covenants relating to failure to segregate collections made from government account debtors from collections made from all other account debtors and customers.
+The Comerica Loan Agreement also contains financial covenants requiring specified minimum liquidity and minimum revenue thresholds, which the Company was in compliance with as of June 30, 2023, and also contains customary events of default.